idreyn/bloops/README.md

 ## Using the `batcave` web remote

 Robin ships with a helpful web interface for debugging and testing (see the `batcave_server` directory).
-By default, the Robin service will start the server.
+By default, the Robin service will serve the remote over the local network.
 Assuming you're connected to the same Wi-Fi network as Robin, you can visit `http://robin.local:8000` to visit the remote (assuming the hostname is `robin` — you may have chosen something else).
 It has three tabs:

 - `Emit` is a big button that will emit the currently configured pulse and stream it through your browser
 - `Config` provides a frontend to `config.json` (see the section below) and lets you control many important settings, particularly the output pulse